 As a coastal community with low lying areas, coastal lagoons and steep escarpments, the Northern Beaches is vulnerable to the effects and impacts of natural hazards.
 Climate change, with associated extreme weather events, is anticipated to exacerbate current natural hazards.
 The coastline and flood-prone areas are particularly vulnerable to climate change because of increased storm activity and sea level rise, as well as increased erosion activity and cliff instability.
-Climate change and consequential sea level rise will have a substantial impact on our infrastructure assets that are in coastal and low-lying areas (such as wharves, jetties, buildings and road infrastructure).

-These changing conditions create unique challenges for our asset staff to overcome, with continued innovation and development required to ensure the best outcome for our infrastructure assets as environmental conditions continue to change.
+Early investment in the reduction of climate risk across our asset network will have a material benefit in reducing costs associated with disaster response and recovery, both for Council's assets, and the community more broadly.
+These changing conditions and design considerations create unique challenges for our asset staff to overcome, with continued innovation and development required to ensure the best outcome for our infrastructure assets as environmental conditions continue to change.